 Old Man Winter has arrived, and in many parts of the country he brings with him months of icy, snow-covered roads and dangerous driving conditions.
 Driving on snow and ice safely demands concentration, awareness, skill, and preparedness.
-Police lend drivers these safety tips:
+According to the Federal Highway Administration, more than 116,000 injuries and 1,300 fatalities occur in auto accidents on snowy or icy roads each year.

 - Think "traction".
 Make sure your tires are in good condition.
 If in doubt, have your mechanic or dealership check them If you have a four-wheel drive vehicle, engage the four-wheel drive when driving on snow or ice.
 And remember that if a road appears to be wet, it may actually have a thin film of ice ('black ice") coating it.
 Be especially wary of shaded areas under trees--you could be looking at black ice.